trueos/pcbsd/src-qt5/docs/advanced.rst

   back to this menu.

 * **zpool:** select this option if the system contains multiple disks and you wish to change the disk layout to a mirror or RAIDZ.
-The allowable layouts for the number of disks will be displayed so that you can select the desired layout.
+The allowable layouts for the number of available disks will be displayed so that you can select the desired layout.

 * **zfs:** used to modify the default ZFS layout.
 Selecting this option will open the screen shown in Figure 5.1l.
 To edit the properties of an existing dataset, highlight the dataset's name and press enter.
 This will show the list of available ZFS properties for that dataset, as seen in the example shown in